semgrep/semgrep-docs/docs/semgrep-appsec-platform/slack.md

 ## Remove notifications for findings in Slack

 :::note
 This operation removes or unsubscribes a channel from notifications.
-To uninstall the Semgrep Slack App, refer to [Uninstall the Semgrep Slack App from your Slack workspace
+To uninstall the Semgrep Slack App, refer to [Uninstall the Semgrep Slack App](#uninstall-the-semgrep-slack-app).
-](#uninstall-the-semgrep-slack-app-from-your-slack-workspace).
 :::

 To remove or unsubscribe to notifications: